 Description of Procedure or Service

 Electromagnetic navigation bronchoscopy (ENB) is intended to enhance standard bronchoscopy by providing a three-dimensional roadmap of the lungs and real-time information about the position of the steerable probe during bronchoscopy.
-The purpose of ENB is to allow navigation to distal regions of the lungs so that suspicious lesions can undergo biopsy and to allow for placement of fiducial markers.
+The purpose of ENB is to allow navigation to distal regions of the lungs so that suspicious lesions can be biopsied and to allow fiducial markers placement.

-Pulmonary nodules are identified on plain chest radiographs or chest computed tomography (CT) scans.
-Although most of these nodules are benign, some are cancerous, and early diagnosis of lung cancer is desirable because of the poor prognosis when cancer is diagnosed later in the disease course.
-The method used to diagnosis lung cancer depends on a number of factors, including lesion size and location, as well as the clinical history and status of the patient.
-There is generally greater diagnostic success with centrally located and larger lesions.
+Pulmonary nodules are identified on plain chest radiographs or chest computed tomography scans.
+Although most nodules are benign, some are cancerous, and early diagnosis of lung cancer is desirable because of the poor prognosis when it is diagnosed later.

-Recent advances in technology may increase the yield of established diagnostic methods.
-CT scanning equipment can be used to guide bronchoscopy and bronchoscopic transbronchial needle biopsy, but have the disadvantage of exposing the patient and staff to radiation.
-Endobronchial ultrasound (EBUS) by radial probes, previously used in the perioperative staging of lung cancer, can also be used to locate and guide sampling of peripheral lesions.
-EBUS is reported to increase the diagnostic yield of flexible bronchoscopy to at least 82%, regardless of the size and location of the lesion.
+Advances in technology may increase the yield of established diagnostic methods.
+Computed tomography scanning equipment can be used to guide bronchoscopy and bronchoscopic transbronchial needle biopsy but have the disadvantage of exposing the patient and staff to radiation.
+Endobronchial ultrasound by radial probes, previously used in the perioperative staging of lung cancer, can also be used to locate and guide sampling of peripheral lesions.
+Endobronchial ultrasound is reported to increase the diagnostic yield of flexible bronchoscopy to at least 82%, regardless of lesion size or location.

 Regulatory Status